hmrc/common-transit-convention-traders-test-support/resources/public/api/conf/1.0/docs/overview.md

 You can use this API for any test scenario you choose.
 It is not connected to the NCTS core.
 It’s up to you to trigger the response messages in the order you require.
 Valid response message types are listed below.

-1. Send messages from a trader to the NCTS using the [CTC Traders API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/common-transit-convention-traders/1.0).
+1. Send messages from a trader to NCTS using the [CTC Traders API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/common-transit-convention-traders/1.0).
 This could be IE014, IE015, IE007 or IE044.
 See [message we support](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide/documentation/supported-messages.html) for more details.

 2. Inject a response using the Common Transit Traders Test Support API.
 See below.